Finaps/swipeList/README.md

 - Main Object - The type of object that is used within the list.
 - Attributes to display - A list of Attributes that you wish to display, all types allowed.
 The first attribute is treated as a title.
 - Data Source Microflow - The list of objects (main object) retrieved via a microflow.
 - Show labels - show the labels of the attributes within the list.
-Default true, toggel to false if you wish not to show the labels.
+Default true, toggle to false if you wish not to show the labels.
 The first attribute in the attribute list is always used as a title.

 Button Options